-Table 1 National and New Jersey Ambient Air Quality Standards for Carbon Monoxide
+National and New Jersey Ambient Air Quality Standards for Carbon Monoxide mg/m3 = Milligrams Per Cubic Meter ppm = Parts per Million

 Averaging Period Туре New Jersey National

 1-Hour Primary 40 mg/m 3 (35 ppm) 35 ppm

 1-Hour Secondary 40 mg/m 3 (35 ppm)

-8-Hour Primary 10 mg/m 3 (9 ppm) 9 ppm
+8-Hour Primary 10 mg/m3 (9 ppm) 9 ppm

 8-Hour Secondary 10 mg/m 3 (9 ppm)

 Figure 3

-2008 Carbon Monoxide Concentrations - New Jersey
+2009 Carbon Monoxide Concentrations - New Jersey

 Monthly Variation

 Parts Per Million (PPM)

 Figure 4

-2008 Carbon Monoxide Concentrations - New Jersey
+2009 Carbon Monoxide Concentrations - New Jersey

 Diurnal Variation

 Parts Per Million (PPM)

-The state monitored CO levels at 12 locations in 2008.
+The state monitored CO levels at 12 locations in 2009.
 These sites are shown in the map in Figure 5.
-Elizabeth site resumed operation on July 1, 2008 after major renovations were completed at the site.
-The Camden Lab station was shut down on September 28, 2008 because the NJDEP lost access to the station.
+The Fort Lee station was temporarily shutdown on November 4, 2009 due to utility problems.
+The Burlington station was shutdown at the end of December 2009 because the NJDEP permanently lost access to the location.
+A CO analyzer was installed on June 1, 2009 at the newly established Newark Firehouse station.
 The NJDEP is actively pursuing the establishment of a new monitoring station in Camden.

-CO LEVELS IN 2008
+CO LEVELS IN 2009

-None of the monitoring sites recorded exceedances of any CO standard during 2008.
-The maximum one-hour average concentration recorded was 5.9 ppm at the Ancora State Hospital The highest 8-hour average concentration recorded was 4.4 ppm at the Ancora State Hospital site.
-Summaries of the 2008 data are provided in Figure 6 and Table 2 (page 4).
+None of the monitoring sites recorded exceedances of any CO standard during 2009.
+The maximum one-hour average concentration recorded was 4.4 ppm at the Freehold station.
+The highest 8-hour average concentration recorded was 2.6 ppm at the East Orange station.
+Summaries of the 2009 data are provided in Figure 6 and Table 2 (page 4).

-Figure 5 2008 Carbon Monoxide Monitoring Network
+Figure 5 2009 Carbon Monoxide Monitoring Network

 Figure 6

 Highest and 2nd Highest 8-Hour Averages

-Of Carbon Monoxide in New Jersey - 2008
+Of Carbon Monoxide in New Jersey - 2009

 Parts Per Million (PPM)

 Table 2

-Carbon Monoxide Data - 2008
+Carbon Monoxide Data - 2009

 1-Hour and 8-Hour Averages